PennyLaneAI/pennylane/doc/development/plugins.rst

 automatic differentiation ability of PennyLane, is a simple and easy process.
 In this section, we will walk through the steps for creating your own PennyLane plugin.
-In addition, we also provide two default reference plugins — :mod:`'default.qubit' <.default_qubit>` for basic pure state qubit simulations, and :mod:`'default.gaussian' <.default_gaussian>` for basic Gaussian continuous-variable simulations.
+In addition, we also provide two default reference plugins — :mod:`'default.qubit' <.default_qubit>` for basic pure state qubit simulations, and :mod:`'default.gaussian' <.default_gaussian>` for basic continuous-variable simulations.